 6.137.
 SSR 2/1 para.
-Paragraph 5.52 [1] states
+5.52 [1] states

-- "Provision shall be made for monitoring, testing, sampling and inspection to assess ageing mechanisms predicted at the design stage and to help identify unanticipated behaviour of the plant or degradation that might occur in service." - 6.138.
-The qualified service life of electrical and electronics systems and components might be considerably less than the lifetime of the plant-life. - 6.139.
-Age related degradation that impairs the ability of a component to function under severe-harsh environmental conditions might exist-arise well before the functional capabilities of the component under normal conditions are noticeably affected.
+"Provision shall be made for monitoring, testing, sampling and inspection to assess ageing mechanisms predicted at the design stage and to help identify unanticipated behaviour of the plant or degradation that might occur in service."

+6.138.
+The qualified service life of electrical and electronic systems and components might be considerably less than the lifetime of the plant.

+6.139.
+Age related degradation that impairs the ability of a component to function under harsh environmental conditions might arise well before the functional capabilities of the component under normal conditions are noticeably affected.

-- 6.140.
-Ageing mechanisms that could significantly affect I&C components and the means for following the effects of these mechanisms should be identified during design. - 6.141.
-The Lidentification of the potential impacts of ageing impacts involves first an understanding of the relevant ageing phenomena for the various I&C components. - 6.142.
+6.140.
+Ageing mechanisms that could significantly affect I&C components and the means for following the effects of these mechanisms should be identified during design.

+6.141.
+The identification of the potential impacts of ageing involves first an understanding of the relevant ageing phenomena for the various I&C components.

+6.142.
 Ageing of I&C components most commonly results from exposure to heat or radiation.
-Nevertheless, the possibility that other phenomena (e.g., electromigration in microcircuits, formation of 'tin whiskers', mechanical vibration, or chemical degradation) might be relevant to a specific component is to be considered when applying the guidance of paragraph para\6.1402. - 6.143.
-Maintenance programmes should include activities to-for the identification of any trend towards degradation (ageing), including the detection of precursors that could cause the equipment to become incapable of performing its safety function. - 6.144.
-Examples of monitoring techniques include the following: - Testing of representative plant components or a unit subject to ageing for degradation of performance, at suitable intervals; - Visual inspections; and - Analysis of operating experience. - 6.145.
-Examples of means to address ageing impacts include the following: - Replacement of Ccomponents replacement before the end of its their qualified life; - Adjustment of functional characteristics (e.g., recalibration) to account for ageing effects; and - Changes to maintenance procedures or environmental conditions that have the effect of slowing the ageing process. - 6.146.
-The qualified life of safety classified components that are required to perform their safety function in harsh environments should be determined. - 6.147.
-Safety classified components should be replaced before the end of their qualified life. - 6.148.
-On-going qualification might show that the qualified life of a component is validated or is indicated to be different than-from the qualified life that was determined through testing, analysis, or experience.
-Information from on-going qualification may be used to increase or decrease the qualified life of a component. - 6.149.
-The anticipated service life and the anticipated obsolesceobsolescence of I&C systems and components should be identified during design and should be communicated to the operating organization.
+Nevertheless, the possibility that other phenomena (e.g. electromigration in microcircuits, formation of 'tin whiskers', mechanical vibration or chemical degradation) might be relevant to a specific component is to be considered when applying the guidance of para.
+6.140.

+6.143.
+Maintenance programmes should include activities for the identification of any trend towards degradation (ageing), including the detection of precursors that could cause equipment to become incapable of performing its safety function.

+6.144.
+Examples of monitoring techniques include the following:

+- Testing of representative plant components or a unit subject to ageing for degradation of performance, at suitable intervals;

+- Visual inspections;

+- Analysis of operating experience.

+6.145.
+Examples of means to address ageing impacts include the following:

+- Replacement of components before the end of their qualified life; - Adjustment of functional characteristics (e.g. recalibration) to account for ageing effects; - Changes to maintenance procedures or environmental conditions that have the effect of slowing the ageing process.

+6.146.
+The qualified life of safety classified components that are required to perform their safety function in harsh environments should be determined.

+6.147.
+Safety classified components should be replaced before the end of their qualified life.

+6.148.
+On-going qualification might show that the qualified life of a component is validated or is indicated to be different from the qualified life that was determined through testing, analysis or experience.
+Information from on-going qualification may be used to increase or decrease the qualified life of a component.

+6.149.
+The anticipated service life and the anticipated obsolescence of I&C systems and components should be identified during design and should be communicated to the operating organization.

 6.150.
-Estimation of service life and the expected obsolesce date of obsolescence of I&C systems and components provides the operating organization with information that they need to make long term agreements with suppliers, to plan the acquisition of extra spare parts, and to plan for timely replacement of obsolete items.
+Estimation of service life and the expected date of obsolescence of I&C systems and components provides the operating organization with information that they need to make long term agreements with suppliers, to plan the acquisition of extra spare parts and to plan for timely replacement of obsolete items.

 6.151.
-At the present timelit is expected that ageing or obsolescence may cause the service life of some I&C systems to be significantly shorter than the plant-lifetime of the plant.
+It is expected that ageing or obsolescence may cause the service life of some I&C systems to be significantly shorter than the lifetime of the plant.
 Therefore, it might be appropriate to provide features that will facilitate the installation of and switchover to replacement systems.
 Such facilities might include space reserved for the installation of new equipment and associated cables.

 6.152.
-NS G-2.12, Reference: [257] gives-provides additional guidance on ageing management and obsolescence management.
-It includes a discussion-description of the interface between the equipment qualification programme and the ageing management programme.
+Reference [25] provides additional guidance on ageing management and obsolescence management.
+It includes a description of the interface between the equipment qualification programme and the ageing management programme.